 Now click Apply to save the rule you've created.

-Tip (Professional and Enterprise only): Click the purple circle with a + sign to add extra conditions.
+Tip (Professional, Enterprise and ReportR plan): Click the purple circle with a + sign to add extra conditions.
 For example, specify answers to two questions instead of only one for the THEN action to be followed.

 You could stop here, but why not check out section 5 for some inspiration as to how to use the THEN action?